Onyx-Protocol/Onyx/docs/1.3/txvm.md

 ### Field

-Pops an integer `stackid` from the data stack, representing a [stack identifier](#stack-identifier), and pops another integer `i` from the top of the data stack.
-Looks at the tuple on top of the stack identified by `stackid`, and pushes the item in its `i`th field to the top of the data stack.
+Pops an integer `i` from the top of the data stack, and pops a tuple `tuple`.
+Pushes the item in the `i`th field of `tuple` to the top of the data stack.

-Fails if the stack identified by `stackid` is empty or does not have a tuple of at least length `i + 1` on top of it, or if `i` is negative.
+Fails if `i` is negative or greater than or equal to the number of fields in `tuple`.

 ## Boolean operations